 1. TYPINGBIRDS — FREE, NO DOWNLOAD

-TypingBIRDS is built specifically for both individual practice and classroom use.
-It's completely free and runs in any browser.
+TypingBIRDS is built for both individual practice and classroom use.
+Completely free, runs in any browser.

-- Sudden Death — one mistake ends the round (great for accuracy)
+- Sudden Death — one mistake ends the round (great for accuracy training)

-- Daily Challenge — new text every day
+- Daily Challenge — new text every day, keeps practice fresh

-- Typing Classes — teachers can create a class, share a code, and monitor every student's WPM live
+- Typing Classes — teachers create a class, share a code, and monitor every student's WPM live from a dashboard

 - Code Mode — practice typing actual code (perfect for CS students)

-💡 For teachers: TypingBIRDS Typing Classes feature lets you see each student's sessions, best WPM, accuracy, and progress — all in one dashboard.
+💡 For teachers: TypingBIRDS Typing Classes let you see each student's sessions, best WPM, accuracy, and progress — all in one live dashboard.
+Free for all teachers and students.

 - Best for: competitive classrooms